 “Sorry you had to have me on the back of your bicycle, again”, I said.
 “It’s okay, really.
 You really don’t give up though, I really admire that about you.
 It’ll take you far”, he responded.

 I felt elated at those words.
 My entire life, I’ve felt like my accomplishments have been put down or ignored.
 I was convinced that he had a low mental image of me, but maybe, that was my own.

 “Thanks, it hasn’t got me far yet, but maybe someday it will.”.
 All I wanted to do was sit on the sofa together, watch something fun, and cuddle, but after buying food to cook, that would’ve been redundant.

 “You really don’t give up, do you”, I said.
 She was quite impressive at times, she could have had to repeat an action twenty times to get it right, but she wouldn’t even think of stopping before getting it right.
-Had I fell off my bike, I would’ve given up quicker, had I the choice of riding on the back of someone else’s.
+Had I fallen off my bike, I would’ve given up quicker, had I the choice of riding on the back of someone else’s.

 When we got home and climbed up the stairs to my apartment, I realized how tired I was.
 We had had quite the adventure.
 Sitting down, cuddling her sounded so precious at that moment, but it was time to cook.

 We sat down and ate the lasagna, it turned out good.
 It always did when we cooked together, we were a good team – we always had been.
 It always felt like we were on the same wavelength.
 I wanted to kiss him while we sat and ate.
 I wanted to put down my plate, perk my body up closer to him, grab his face gently…and kiss him.
 But that would’ve been wrong.
 He doesn’t want to do that.
 If he did, it would’ve been simply for lustful reasons.
 That would’ve created more complications.